TrystanLea/blog/pages/energyassessment.md

 The loft has 250mm of mineral wool insulation, it is however compressed down in places to a minimum of 100mm.
 The average thickness is more likely in the 200mm range.

+**CarbonCoop Open Floor U-value calculator**<br>
+Since writing the above Carbon Coop have launched an open floor U-value calculator that implements *the thermal transmittance calculation of floors as specified in BS EN ISO 13370:2007*.
+With this tool I calculate the U-value of the uninsulated kitchen floor to be 0.994 W/K.m2 and the U-value of the uninsulated hallway floor to be 0.316 W/K.m2 assuming the exposed edge is only the front door opening width of 1m.<br>[http://openflooruvaluecalculator.carbon.coop](http://openflooruvaluecalculator.carbon.coop/)

 <img style="border: 2px solid #ddd" src="images/4-floorloft.png">

 #### Windows